-This large crater is 130 kilometres wide and has a prominent central peak, seen here almost exactly on the terminator.
-This crater is the moon's most prominent feature, and the impact that formed it probably nearly destroyed Mimas.
+This large crater on Saturn's moon Mimas is 130 kilometres wide and has a prominent central peak, seen here almost exactly on the terminator.
+Mimas is 398 kilometres across.